The Philosophy of Collapse: the Seneca Effect

-Back in the 1st Century AD, the Roman Philosopher Lucius Annaeus Seneca was observing the start of the disintegration of the Roman Empire, a process that would take a few more centuries to complete, but that was already evident to those who were willing to look beyond the surface.
+In the 1st Century AD, the Roman Philosopher Lucius Annaeus Seneca was observing the start of the disintegration of the Roman Empire.
+It was a process that would take a few more centuries to complete, but that was already evident to those who were willing to look beyond the surface.

 Why Complex Systems Collapse Faster - Tablet Magazine